clamstew/mks-chrome-theme/README.md

 #### Production

-This theme is not there yet, but it seems trivial to host this on the chrome extensions store when we are happy with it.
+This theme used method 1) below to get on the chrome store and host it here: https://chrome.google.com/webstore/detail/makersquare-theme/gjbkbmconnlnjgpjadpeoioolcpdebmk

 ##### Package your theme and publish it in one of the following ways: